 - Drug abuse or addiction

 USCIS uses Form I-693 to gather results of a medical examination.
-The examination is required to establish that an applicant is not inadmissible to the United States on public health grounds.
+The U.S. government requires the examination to establish that an applicant is not inadmissible to the United States on public health grounds.

 Who Must Submit Form I-693

-Every applicant for permanent residence must show that they are not inadmissible on the public health grounds.
+Almost every applicant for permanent residence must show that they are not inadmissible on the public health grounds.
 This does not apply to registry applicants and individuals born under diplomatic immunity in the United States.
-If you are filing Form I-485 under the nonimmigrant fiancé(e), asylee, or refugee category, see the Form I-693, Report of Medical Examination and Vaccination Record, Instructions for more information on whether you need to submit the full Form I-693 or only certain parts because you already had a medical examination overseas.
+If you are filing Form I-485 under the nonimmigrant K-1/K-2 fiancé(e) or K-3/K-4 spouse categories and already had a medical examination overseas, you are not required to have another medical examination as long as you file your Form I-485 within one year of an overseas medical examination; and

 When to Submit Form I-693